mmarcon/marcon.me/src/cv.md

 ##### **Usable Security (Coursera - University of Maryland, College Park)**<br><small>November 2014</small>

 This course focuses on how to design and build secure systems with a human-centric focus.
-We will look at basic principles of human-computer interaction, and apply these insights to the design of secure systems with the goal of developing security measures that respect human performance and their goals within a system.
+Starting from the basic principles of human-computer interaction, these insights are applied to the design of secure systems with the goal of developing security measures that respect human performance and their goals within a system.

 ##### **Maps and the Geospatial Revolution (Coursera - The Pennsylvania State University)**<br><small>August 2013</small>